Kourtney Kardashian Dubbed Unattractive As Leopard-Print Bikini & Turban Has Fans Laughing

 Kourtney Kardashian is being given a hard time.
 The Keeping Up With The Kardashians star mostly garners praise for her swimwear looks, with fans often suggesting that she appears the most natural-looking of her famous sisters.

 It looks like it isn’t Kourtney’s lucky day.
 The 40-year-old took to her Instagram yesterday to announce that her Poosh lifestyle brand is set for a swimwear collaboration.
-The company’s founder proved every inch the brand ambassador as she posed in a fierce leopard-print two-piece that came with a twist: Kourtney had paired the bikini with an animal-print turban.
+The company’s founder proved every inch the brand ambassador as she posed in a fierce leopard-print two-piece that came with a twist since Kourtney had paired the bikini with an animal-print turban.

-Over on Kourtney’s Instagram, where dedicated followers are likely diehard fans, feedback was mostly positive.
-The update didn’t take long to make The Daily Mail‘s headlines though, where viewers to the picture have been leaving their thoughts.
-The Poosh CEO now sees herself subject to harsh words.
+On Kourtney’s Instagram account, dedicated followers tend to be diehard fans so today’s feedback was mostly positive.
+However, the update didn’t take long to make The Daily Mail‘s headlines since certain viewers left harsh words directed at the Poosh CEO.

-The most upvoted comment seemed particularly hurtful, taking a jab at the star’s 40 years, although even the most skeptical of fans would likely argue that this age-defying mother looks incredibly youthful.
-Multiple comments did, however, appear to be calling Kourtney unattractive, with other users seeming to find the look worthy of laughter.
+The most upvoted comment seemed particularly hurtful, taking a jab at the star’s age.
+Although even the most skeptical fans would likely argue that this 40-year-old mother looks incredibly youthful, multiple commenters appeared to be calling Kourtney unattractive, with other users apparently finding the look worthy of laughter.

 “Why does she post pics of her like this?
 She is not attractive in a sexy sort of way” was a comment racking up 88 likes.